slowernews/wisdom-tldr/README.md

 > *'Science without religion is lame.
 Religion without science is blind.'*

+> *'A rebel of God hates the family, loves the state, and comes up with endless excuses and rationalizations to dismiss their actions.'*

 > *'Technological progress is like an ax in the hands of a pathological criminal.'*

 > *'Science is a wonderful thing if one does not have to earn one's living at it.'*